ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 1. Describe the masses you used.

-2. Estimate your uncertainty in your mass values.
+2. Estimate the uncertainty in your mass values.

 3. What are the sources of uncertainty here?
 :::